Latest posts by Ahmad Imran (see all)

 Recommended Reading – Different Types of WordPress Hosting Plans and Which One to Choose?

-13 – Choose the Theme and Plugins Carefully
+13 – Choose the theme and plugins carefully (from day 1)

 These are perhaps the two most important decisions you will make if you decide to go with the WordPress as your blogging platform.

 A solid and well designed theme will look nice, work well and assist you with your bigger goals and blogging objectives.
 A poorly coded or an inefficient WordPress theme will drain your energies and prove to be counter-productive.

 Same goes for plugins as well.
 You will need them and there is nothing wrong with it.
 Just make sure that you only use the well-coded and well-designed plugins for your blog.
 Make the best out of those and don’t be a victim of plugin-overload.